Stephen Miller and Fox's Chris Wallace battle over Trump's national emergency declaration

 "Right in the middle of the presidential campaign," Wallace noted.

-In ending the interview, Wallace said: "It's always good, and always challenging, to talk to you."
+In ending the interview, Wallace told Miller: "It's always good, and always challenging, to talk to you."